 Here are the details:

-Citizens One: With a minimum fixed APR of 4.40% and variable APR of 2.6%, Citizens One is a primary competitor of LendKey.
-This is the best option available for international students, as they can easily apply for a loan (all they need is a co-signer).
+Citizens One: Citizens One is a primary competitor of LendKey.
+This is a good option available for international students, as they can easily apply for a loan (all they need is a co-signer).
 The loan amounts vary from $1,000 to $100,000, whereas the repayment terms are the same as LendKey’s (5, 10, and 15 years).

 SoFi: A great option for those looking to get debt-free quickly, SoFi offers the freedom to make bi-weekly payments.
-The fixed APR is 4.73%, whereas the variable APR is 3.11%.
 Loan amounts vary from $5,000 to the total cost of attendance.

 LendKey Student Loan Refinancing